Create and Upload a Dataset

 Often times, it might not be practical to upload datasets to FloydHub from your local machine.
 For example, your upload speeds might be too slow, or you just don't want to download a large dataset from the internet just to upload it again.

 If your data is already available on the internet, then you can create a dataset directly on FloydHub using Workspaces.
+Although it is possible to create dataset from jobs, using workspace is the simpler option for downloading from the internet and tweaking it before creating a new dataset.

-Step 1: Open a terminal from a running Workspace on Floydhub and download your data:¶
+Step 1: Open a terminal from a running Workspace on Floydhub and download your data¶

 You can create a terminal session on FloydHub within any of your running Workspaces.